rrdesignweb/gatsby-blog-demo/src/markdown-pages/my-first-ama.md

 ---
-title: 'My First AMA'
+title: 'Other Test Post'
 date: '2017-08-21'
-description: 'My first AMA :)'
+description: 'Other Test Post'
 ---

-Thank you everyone who enjoyed the AMA!
-It was my first one and I'd love to do it again.
+Thank you everyone who enjoyed this test post.
+I look forward to adding more posts

-<iframe width="560" height="315" src="https://www.youtube.com/embed/DXJO3AraeMQ" frameborder="0" allow="accelerometer; autoplay; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>